 Whistler Olympic Plaza

-This popular park at Alta Lake has it all: a sandy beach, charming wharf and terrific amenities.
+This popular park at Alta Lake has a sandy beach, charming wharf and terrific amenities.
 Swim in Alta Lake, relax on the grass lawn, visit the dog park, play beach volleyball and more.

 Lost Lake Park

 Each neighbourhood in Whistler has a small park dedicated to quiet reflection, children’s play and relaxation.
-Learn more about the features at each of Whistler’s neighbourhood parks.

 - Spruce Grove Park: This park can be accessed off Spruce Grove Lane (to Kirkpatrick Road) and from Lost Lake Park.
 Spruce Grove contains three competition quality baseball diamonds, a clubhouse which can be rented for events, a concession and washrooms, a play structure, community greenhouses and access to the Lost Lake trail system.
 There is a large parking area, and the Valley Trail runs past the park.
 Dogs off leash are permitted inside the field areas when the fields are not in use.